-Join Peggy Fisher for an in-depth discussion in this video Using the exercise files, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Using the exercise files, part of Learning Java 8.

 - If you have access to the Exercise Files for this course you can use them to follow along with me.
 You'll need to download a copy of the Exercise Files folder to a location on your machine where you can use it.
 For example, in your Desktop folder.
 Here in the Exercise Files folder you'll find a folder for each chapter and video number in the course.
 For each of the lessons, you can open up the project folder in your IDE of choice.
 As you can see in this particular chapter and video there's two project folders.